 React Native.
 While this framework presents some features to support accessibility to blind or visually impaired people, to the best of our knowledge the accessibility of applications developed with this framework has not been systematically investigated.

 In our research we developed MathMelodies 2, an app prototype that builds on MathMelodies and that was developed with React Native to run on both iOS and Android smartphones and tablets.
 Based on our experience we can conclude that, while basic accessibility features are supported by React Native, one advanced capability, which is required by MathMelodies 2, is not supported.
 Thus, it is necessary to write additional native accessibility components.

 - Niccolò Cantù, Mattia Ducci, Dragan Ahmetovic, Cristian Bernareggi, Sergio Mascetti.
 MathMelodies 2: a Mobile Assistive Application for People with Visual Impairments Developed with React Native.
 In proceedings of the 20th International ACM SIGACCESS Conference on Computers and Accessibility (ASSETS).
-2018, to appear.
+2018.

 - Dragan Ahmetovic, Valeria Alampi, Cristian Bernareggi, Andrea Gerino, Sergio Mascetti.
 Math Melodies: Supporting Visually Impaired Primary School Students in Learning Math.
 In Proceedings of the 14th Web for All Conference on The Future of Accessible Work (p.
 26).
 2017, ACM.

 - Cristian Bernareggi, Andrea Gerino and Sergio Mascetti.
 Accessible Mathematics on Touchscreen Devices: New Opportunities for People with Visual Impairments.
 In the Proceedings of the 3rd International Workshop on Digitization and E-Inclusion in Mathematics and Science 2016 (DEIMS2016).
 2016.